 3—Improve Your Immune System Function

-Another way you can help to prevent colds is to boost your immune system during cold and flu season.
-Add more green, leafy vegetables and colorful fruits to your daily diet, which will increase the amount of vitamins, minerals and antioxidants you receive.
-Keep strawberries, blueberries and citrus fruits available for snacking.
-This action will help to increase your body’s ability to fight off germs and can help you to have fewer colds during the winter.
-You can also help your body resist colds by improving indoor air with an air filter or humidifier, like those offered by A & A Service Company, to prevent drying out of nasal passages and help keep the air cleaner.
+Another way you can help prevent colds is to boost your immune system during cold and flu season.
+Add more green, leafy vegetables and colorful fruits to your daily diet.
+This will increase the amount of vitamins, minerals, and antioxidants you receive.
+Keep strawberries, blueberries, and citrus fruits available for snacking.
+Improving indoor air quality with an air filter or humidifier can help your body fight off germs and reduce the risk of catching a cold during winter.

 2 Comments